Back to blog

 Subject: [character + 3 distinguishing features]

-Action: [single beat — looking, reaching, pausing]
+Action: [single beat — looking up, reaching out, exhaling]

-Context: [location + time + atmospheric layer]
+Context: [location + time + one atmospheric layer]

 Style: cinematic film look, 35mm grain, [palette]